ansys/pymotorcad/doc/source/getting_started/index.rst

 on the Ansys website.

 PyMotorCAD is installed with Motor-CAD v2023R1 and later for internal Motor-CAD Scripting tab use.
 To install PyMotorCAD for use outside of Motor-CAD, it may be downloaded from GitHub.
-PyMotorCAD will be available for install via pip in the near future.
+PyMotorCAD is available for install via pip in the near future.

 Installation